 Senior Artist / Master Weaver

-Margaret Rarru Garrawurra was born in the 1940’s in far north Arnhem Land into the Liyagawumirr people.
-She is one of a strong group of sisters of the renowned painter’s Mickey Durrng and Tony Dhanyala Garrawurra.
-Rarru’s artwork has been acquired by many galleries and museums including Queensland Art Gallery and features prominantly in the National Gallery of Victoria Collection.
+Rarru’s artwork has been acquired by many galleries and museums including Queensland Art Gallery and Museum of Art and features prominently in the National Gallery of Victoria Collection.

 Rarru’s art practice also includes painting with ochre on bark and ceremonial poles.
 In 2007 Rarru won the Telstra National Aboriginal and Torres Strait Islander Art Award bark painting category, for her work Ŋarra Body Paint Design a subtle piece of vertical triangles and circular motifs that represent Rarru’s homeland of Garriyak, sacred waterholes and the journey of the Dhan’kawu sisters.